cabforum/servercert/docs/NSR.md

 l.
 Implement a process that disables all privileged access of an individual to Certificate Systems  within twenty four (24) hours upon termination of the individual’s employment or contracting relationship with the CA or Delegated Third Party;

 m.
-Enforce multi-factor authentication for administrator access to Issuing Systems and Certificate Management Systems;
+Enforce multi-factor / multi-party authentication for administrator access to Issuing Systems and Certificate Management Systems;

 n.
 For each Delegated Third Party, (i) require multi-factor authentication prior to the Delegated Third Party approving issuance of a Certificate or (ii) implement technical controls that restrict the Delegated Third Party’s ability to approve certificate issuance to a limited set of domain names; and

 o.
-Restrict remote administration or access to an Issuing System, Certificate Management System, or Security Support System except when:    (i) the remote connection originates from a device owned or controlled by the CA or Delegated Third Party and from a pre-approved external IP address, (ii) the remote connection is through a temporary, non-persistent encrypted channel that is  supported by multi-factor authentication, and (iii) the remote connection is made to a designated intermediary device (a) located within the CA’s network, (b) secured in accordance with these Requirements, and (c) that mediates the remote connection to the Issuing System.
+Restrict remote administration or access to an Issuing System, Certificate Management System, or Security Support System except when:    (i) the remote connection originates from a device owned or controlled by the CA or Delegated Third Party, (ii) the remote connection is through a temporary, non-persistent encrypted channel that is  supported by multi-factor authentication, and (iii) the remote connection is made to a designated intermediary device (a) located within the CA’s network, (b) secured in accordance with these Requirements, and (c) that mediates the remote connection to the Issuing System.

 # 3. LOGGING, MONITORING AND ALERTING